 - Some designated healthcare or public health workers

-Vaccination helps to protect against monkeypox when given before or shortly after an exposure.
-In the United States, JYNNEOS and ACAM2000 are two monkeypox vaccines currently available via the Strategic National Stockpile.
+Vaccination helps to protect against mpox when given before or shortly after an exposure.
+In the United States, JYNNEOS and ACAM2000 are two mpox vaccines currently available via the Strategic National Stockpile.
 At this time, the federal government has allocated a limited number of JYNNEOS vaccine doses to California.

-In Orange County, the Orange County Health Care Agency is making vaccine available to those identified at highest risk and appointments can be scheduled at the Othena website .
+In Orange County, the Orange County Health Care Agency is making the vaccine available to those identified at highest risk and appointments can be scheduled at the Othena website .
 As vaccine supply is very limited, the Health Care Agency suggests that people check back daily on the Othena website for appointment availability.
 If you are not currently in Orange County, check with your local health department for vaccine availability.
-CSUF Health Services is not currently a provider of the monkeypox vaccine.

 Antivirals, such as tecovirimat (TPOXX), may be recommended for people who are more likely to get severely ill, like patients with weakened immune systems.

-If you have symptoms of monkeypox , you should talk to your healthcare provider, even if you don’t think you had contact with someone who has monkeypox.
+If you have symptoms of mpox , you should talk to your healthcare provider, even if you don’t think you had contact with someone who has mpox.

-Most people with monkeypox recover fully within 2 to 4 weeks without the need for medical treatment.
+Most people with mpox recover fully within 2 to 4 weeks without the need for medical treatment.

 We are working closely with the Orange County Health Care Agency to keep the campus prepared, informed and healthy.
-For more information about Monkeypox:
+For more information about mpox:

 - Orange County Health Care Agency